Shruti-Mahato/SRAM/README.md

 Creating a top-level schematic and testbench for a 6T SRAM cell in a 0.18μm CMOS technology node involves several steps.
 The key components are shown in the below schematic.
 The signal description are as follows -
 ![image](https://github.com/Shruti-Mahato/SRAM/assets/119694274/f2949d42-7833-4883-a3ba-a031e8817838)

-1. vdd , gnd = Supply Voltage and Ground
+1. PC = To precharge the Bitlines
-2. WL = Wordline
+2. WL = To enable the access transistor
-3. BL, BLB = Bitlines
+3. ctrl = Indicate the control signal for read, write, hold operation
-4.
+4. rw = high during read, low during write operation
-5. ctrl = Indicate the control signal for read, write, hold operation
+5. sa = To enable the Sense amplifier
-6. rw = high during read, low during write operation
+6. idc = supply current from BGR

 ## Testbench